thisisnataliessn/the_pantry/README.md

-GitHub Assignment
-GitHub Checkpoint Assignment
+This is a GitHub Assignment from my Bloc.io course.
+It was used as a way to practice using GitHub.